legalclinic/privacyregister-standard/Privacy Register White Paper [EN].md

 			- *a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;*

 3. General remarks
 	1. **Useful.** The record of processing activities should be useful.
-As a consequence each processing activity should be sufficiently specified and contain the legal ground on which the processing activity is based.
+As a consequence each record of processing activity should be sufficiently specified and contain the legal ground on which the processing activity is based.
 	2. **Complete.** The record of processing activities should be complete.
 This does however not mean that the register should literally contain all information.
 By making use of categorizations (e.g. for data subjects and recipients) it is possible to equate a category with a number or other character whose meaning is documented elsewhere.
 This also applies to the security policy (technical and organizational measure) for which a reference to a location or document could suffice.

-4. Which information must a record of processing activities contain?
+4. Which information should a record of processing activities contain?
 	1. Filled in by a controller

 		- Paragraph 1 of article 30 GDPR states that a record of processing activities maintained by a controller must contain the following information:

-			- a) Name and contact details of the controller;
+			- a) the name and contact details of the controller;
 				- Controller name
 				- Controller address
 				- Contact details